walterhiggins/ScriptCraft/docs/API-Reference.md

 1. Disable the ScriptCraft plugin.
 2. Unload all event listeners associated with the ScriptCraft plugin.
+3. Cancel all timed tasks (created by `setInterval` & `setTimeout`)
 3. Enable the ScriptCraft plugin.

 ... refresh() can be used during development to reload only scriptcraft javascript files.
 See [issue #69][issue69] for more information.

+By default, if `self` is defined at runtime, it checks, whether `self` is server operator, otherwise fails with message.
+This behavivor can be modified using `skipOpCheck` parameter (useful, if you are doing some custom premission checks before calling this function).

+#### Parameters

+ * skipOpCheck (boolean - optional) : If true, the function won't check if `self` is server operator.

 [issue69]: https://github.com/walterhiggins/ScriptCraft/issues/69